-Ouick Focus-Point Selection
+🖉 Quick Focus-Point Selection

-For quicker focus-point selection, choose Every other point for Custom Setting a3 (Focus points used) to use only a quarter of the available focus points (the number of points available for Wide-area AF (L) does not change).
+For quicker focus-point selection, choose Every other point for Custom Setting a3 (Focus points used) to use only a quarter of the available focus points.
+The number of points available for Pinpoint AF and Wide-area AF (L) does not change.

-■ Face/Eye-Detection AF
+II Face/Eye-Detection AF

-When photographing portrait subjects with Auto-area AF, use Custom Setting a2 (Auto-area AF face/eye detection) to choose whether the camera detects both faces and eyes (face/eye-detection AF) or only faces (face-detection AF).
-If Face and eye detection on is selected and a portrait subject is detected, an amber border indicating the focus point will appear around the subject's face or, if the camera detects the subject's eyes, one or the other of their eyes (face/eye-detection AF).
-Faces detected when Face detection on is selected are similarly indicated by an amber border.
-If AF-S is selected for focus mode, or if the camera is shooting using AF-S when AF-A is selected for focus mode, the focus point will turn green when the camera focuses.
+When photographing portrait subjects with Auto-area AF, use Custom Setting a2 (Auto-area AF face/eye detection) to choose whether the camera detects both faces and eyes (face/eye-detection AF) or only faces (face-detection AF) of human portrait subjects.

+If Face and eye detection on is selected and a human face is detected, a yellow border indicating the focus point will appear around the subject's face.
+If the camera detects the subject's eyes, the yellow focus point will instead appear over one or the other of their eyes.
+Face and eye detection on is enabled at all times in an (auto) mode.